 The road ahead

 Now that the draft plan is out, advocates have been engaged in analyzing the plan, meeting with staff to express concerns and answer questions, and delivering a detailed comment letter to SJCOG staff and the Board of Directors.
-We’ve identified a number of areas of concern where the plan deviates from or reduces goals set forth in the 2014 plan: these include minimal increases to transit and bike/ped funding, and a reduction in the amount of protected acres of farmland.
-However, there are also some opportunities for cautious optimism, such as increased reductions in vehicle miles traveled (VMT, a proxy measurement of emissions), a 3000 acre reduction in urban footprint, introduction of new public health metrics and monitoring, and improved public outreach.
+We’ve identified a number of areas of concern where the plan deviates from or reduces goals set forth in the 2014 plan: these include minimal increases to transit and bike/ped funding, negligible reduction in vehicle miles traveled (VMT, a proxy measurement of emissions), and a reduction in the amount of protected acres of farmland.
+However, there are also some opportunities for cautious optimism, such as reductions in greenhouse gas emissions that exceed ARB's 2020 and 2035 targets, a 3000 acre reduction in urban footprint, introduction of new public health metrics and monitoring, and improved public outreach.
 Along with regional advocates, we’ll continue to elevate the priorities identified by local residents and advocates:

 - Secure ambitious and achievable VMT and emissions reductions above and beyond those in the 2014 plan

 - Elevate the important co-benefits to public health associated with emission reduction strategies, and